Kenneth Kirk: Early life and education

+When the First World War broke out, however, that proved impossible.
+Instead, he spent the war with the British Army as a chaplain in France and Flanders.
+On 16 October 1914, he was commissioned in the Army Chaplains' Department as a temporary Chaplain to the Forces 4th Class (equivalent in rank to captain).
+He was promoted to temporary Chaplain to the Forces 3rd Class (equivalent to major) on 19 February 1917 while he was senior chaplain to the forces of a division.
+He reverted back to Chaplain to the Forces 4th Class on 17 October 1917, having been re-posted.
+He relinquished his commission on 1 September 1921 and was appointed an honorary Chaplain to the Forces 3rd Class.

 Kirk was able to return to Oxford in 1919, as a Prize Fellow at Magdalen College and tutor at Keble College.
 He began working on his first book of moral theology, Some Principles of Moral Theology, published in 1920.
 He adopted the method of casuistry, where general ethical principles are applied to the practical situations in which moral decisions are made.
 He revived the study of Christian ethics using casuistry, drawing on the work of Caroline divine Jeremy Taylor (1613–1667).
 In 1922 he was appointed Fellow and Chaplain of Trinity College and awarded a Bachelor of Divinity degree followed by a Doctor of Divinity degree in 1926.
 In 1927 he was named Reader in Moral Theology and in 1933 was made the Regius Professor of Moral and Pastoral Theology.
 His scholarly reputation rests on the books of moral theology that he wrote during the 1920s and 1930s, especially Conscience and Its Problems and The Vision of God: The Christian Doctrine of the Summum Bonum.
 In many ways he revived the study of moral theology in the Church of England and is considered one of the leading moral theologians of the 20th century.